DevJanith/AUTH_REST/README.md

 # AUTH_REST

+### Auth_rest is a reference project for all the common user controllers for a auth environment.
+Developed using MEN (mongo db, express.js, node.js)

 ###### To start the project first configure .env file according to the requirements

 ## Start the project by,